GergoN02/Selenium-Web-Scraping/README.md

 ## Prerequisites

 ### Make sure you have python 3 installed!
 You can verify this:

+### Do this on your own PC at home, this won't work on Uni PCs:

 on Windows, open a new Command Prompt, and type `python`, and if you enter python shell `>>>`, you're good to go.
 on Mac/Linux, open a new Terminal window, and type `python` or `python3`.